CromwellCMS/Cromwell/website/docs/development/redirects.md

 }
 ```

 After adding configuration in the cmsconfig.json, you need to restart your CMS.
-That's often not something you want, so next option allows us to add the same setting without restart.
+That's often is not something you want, so the next option allows us to add the same setting without restart.

 ## In CMS settings